zjunlp/EasyEdit/examples/KnowEdit.md

 </table>

 ---
+You can find the ZSRE training set at this [link](https://drive.google.com/file/d/1WRo2SqqgNtZF11Vq0sF5nL_-bHi18Wi4/view).
 Different JSON files have distinct data types.
 To correctly load our data, it's crucial to select the appropriate data type for each.
 For instance:

 ---